-Optimal for lanscapes, cityscapes and abandon places.
-They can perform awesomely for exagerating depth of field and relative size in a given picture.
-Usually, wide angle lenses make everything seem far and small.
+Optimal for landscapes, cityscapes and abandoned places.
+They can perform awesomely for exaggerating the depth of field and relative size in a given picture.
+Usually, wide-angle lenses make everything seem far and small.
 But trust us, and try them for close-up photography too.
-There is a huge potential in there!
+There is huge potential there!
 And, if you do not want to do it, at least think of Robert Kappa’s words “If your photography is not good enough, you are not close enough“.

 NORMAL LENSES (40-55mm, 56-43º angle of view)

 In every brand, one of the best items usually is the 50mm prime lens, even when comparing them with 2000€ zooms (in terms of image quality).
 Why should you give them a try?

 - Aperture.
 50 mm prime lenses usually have a maximum wide aperture (between 1.2 and 2, which is really bigger than 3.5 or 4.5 kit zooms).
 One can handhold photos in much lower light levels, and (this comes in handy in our opinion) it is possible to reduce a lot the depth of field getting, as a result, a nice bokeh (out of focus).

 - Lightweight construction.
 This makes a big difference when traveling and wandering around all day with camera gear.